 Is there a mirror that reflects the truth about our singing?

-Say hello to Riyaz – the popular DIY music learning app works just like a mirror that reflects our singing that we can see and make corrections while we sing.
-It tells us the quality of our singing in real-time with deep insights into our voice.
+Say hello to Riyaz – the popular DIY music learning app works just like a mirror that reflects our singing so that we can see and make corrections while we sing.
+It tells us the quality of our singing in real time with deep insights into our voice.
 The truth uncovered through this app helps us to know the areas for improvement.
 It is probably the most trustworthy and unbiased personal music teacher or guides one can get!

 Singing “in sur” or in tune is one of the most fundamental skills to be developed for good singing.
 This involves singing the right pitches.
 In scientific terms, the pitch of a sound tells us how many cycles the sound wave is completing each second (it is measured in the unit Hertz).
-A higher pitch sound (for example, a bird chirping) cycles at a faster rate than a lower pitch sound (think Amitabh Bachchan’s deep, resounding voice).
+A higher-pitch sound (for example, a bird chirping) cycles at a faster rate than a lower-pitch sound (think Amitabh Bachchan’s deep, resounding voice).
 Women and children typically speak and sing at higher pitches than men.

 On Riyaz, we get a visual aid of the pitches of the original singer as a reference and our voices together in real-time as we sing along with the original singer.
 This is an easy and intuitive way to understand if we are singing the pitches accurately or not.
 We can see whether the pitch we sang is higher, lower, or at the same pitch as the original singer.

 Riyaz also has a Smart Tanpura in which we can sing without a reference pitch such as the pitch of the original singer and check the contour (shape of the pitches) of our voices as we sing.
 Music aspirants who learn Hindustani or Carnatic music can choose a Raag and set a Shruti (base note) to regularly practice the specific notes of the Raag and master them.

 The mirror of the voice is too good to be true!